-1) The IBM Redpaper Sharing and maintaining Linux[®] under z/VM, largely based on input from architects and system administrators from Nationwide Insurance.
+4) The IBM Redpaper Sharing and maintaining Linux® under z/VM, February 2008 - largely based on input from architects and system administrators from Nationwide Insurance.
 This paper introduced the concept of a read-only root file system.
-It was published in February of 2008 on the Web at:
+It is on the Web at: